-Between 1992 and 1994, the incidence of pneumococcus in Finland increased twofold among children under two years of age, and 3 times among children under 16.
+Between 1992 and 1994, the incidence of pneumococcus in Finland increased by 2 fold among children under two years old, and 3 times among children under 16 years old.
 The authors attribute this to the disappearance of Hib.

-In vaccinated from pneumococcus, there are fewer pneumococcal bacteria of non-vaccine serotypes in the upper respiratory tract, but more hemophilic rod and staphylococcus, as well as much more anaerobic bacteria (Veilonella, Prevotella, Bacteroidetes, Leptotrichia), Actinomyces, Rothia, Neisseria, Fusobacterium, Megasphaera and Streptococcus It is known that some of these bacteria [increase the risk of otitis media.]
+In those who got pneumococcal vaccines, there are fewer pneumococcal bacteria of non-vaccine serotypes in the upper respiratory tract, but more H. influenzae and staphylococcus, as well as much more anaerobic bacteria.
+Some of these bacteria are known to increase the risk of otitis media.
 Temporary bacterial imbalance also increases the risk of otitis media.

-Those taking antibiotics had 4 times less Corynebacteria and Dolosigranulum, and 6.3 times more staph Ilococcus.
+Those taking antibiotics had 4 times fewer corynebacteria and Dolosigranulum, but 6.3 times more staphylococcus.

-Colonization with pneumococcus negatively correlates with haemophilic bacterial colonization, and colonization with golden staphylococcus.
+Colonization with pneumococcus negatively correlates with colonization with H. influenzae, and with Staphylococcus aureus colonization.

-Colonization by a hemophilic bacterium negatively correlates with colonization with pneumococcus, and with colonization with golden staphylococcus.
-The authors conclude that the elimination of pneumococcus and hemophilic rod because of vaccination, may increase the risk of otitis media due to colonization with golden staphylococcus, that the impact of this intervention strategy in public health can It is difficult to predict and that one should be careful in developing strategies for controlling upper respiratory colonization.
+The authors conclude that elimination of pneumococcus and Haemophilus influenzae due to vaccination may increase the risk of otitis media due to colonization with Staphylococcus aureus, that the effects of this public health intervention can be difficult to predict, and that caution should be exercised in developing strategies to control colonization of the upper respiratory tract.

-Colonization with pneumococcus among vaccinated and unvaccinated in Italy did not differ: the haemophilus influenza was much more common among the vaccinated.Effect of 10-valent pneumococcal conjugate vaccine on nasopharyngeal carriage of Streptococcus pneumoniae and Haemophilus influenzae among children in São Paulo, Brazil.
+Pneumococcus colonization among vaccinated and unvaccinated people in Italy did not differ.
+The H. influenzae bacteria were more often found among vaccinated ones.Effect of 10-valent pneumococcal conjugate vaccine on nasopharyngeal carriage of Streptococcus pneumoniae and Haemophilus influenzae among children in São Paulo, Brazil.
 2016, Brandileone, Vaccine